ZinnyEdmund/Job-Listing/README.md

 * Each job is displayed using the JobItem component.
 * Clicking "**Show Details**" reveals additional job information.
 * If there are no jobs available, a message "**No jobs available at the moment**" is displayed.

+## Contribution

+Feel free to fork this repository and submit your poll requests!!